 Plug this address: 73 Alte Römerstraße (the dedicated parking lot for visiting Dachau Concentration Camp) into your GPS.
 Follow the instructions.
 There you go.

-Parking at Dachau Concentration Camp is 3 euros per car but free between November and February.
+Parking at Dachau Concentration Camp is 3 euros per car and they only accept cash for this.

 What to see when visiting Dachau Concentration Camp